spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 - `feature_importance/README.md` - Feature analysis methodology
 - `data/README.md` - Dataset organization and descriptions

+## License

+This artifact is released under the MIT License.
+See the `LICENSE` file in the repository root for full license text.

 ## Contact

 If there are questions about our tools or paper, please either file an issue or contact `eric.jolles (AT) epfl.ch`